xiv-stats/xiv-sim-documentation/README.md

 2. If it is the first time you are running the simulator, you can click the **"Redownload Mechanic Files From Github"** button, which will automatically download the latest mechanic files files from [here](https://github.com/xiv-stats/xiv-sim-mechanics) and place them in the correct place.

 #### Host Setup
-1. In order to host a room, you will need to enable port forwarding on your router.
+1. In order to host a room for multiplayer, you will need to enable port forwarding on your router.
 The steps for this will be different for each router.
 2. The following settings should be used for port forwarding:
    - **Service Type:** TCP/UDP
    - **Internal Ports:** 7777~7777